rivasiker/PhaseTypeR/paper/paper.md

 | Random sampling of full path         |                                                                           | `rFullDPH(n, DPH)`|
 | Reward transformation   | See @navarro2019discrete                                                               | `reward_phase_type(DPH, r)` |

-Table 2: formulas and corresponding `PhaseTypeR` functions for univariate discrete phase-type distributions.
+Table 3: `PhaseTypeR` functions for multivariate continuous and multivariate discrete phase-type distributions.
+For information about the formulas for calculating the covariances, please see @bladt2017matrix.

 | Quantity                |  Continuous | Discrete |
 |-------------------------| ----------| ----------|